dawid-cloudvisor/wafr-documentation/docs/security/SEC02-BP03.md

 ---
-title: SEC02-BP03 - Enforce the use of temporary credentials
+title: SEC02-BP03 - Store and use secrets securely
 layout: default
 parent: SEC02 - How do you manage identities for people and machines?
 grand_parent: Security